cloudtrust/flaki/README.md

 id = flaki.NextValidID()
 ```

-NextId returns either a unique ID or an error if the clock moves backward.
+NextID returns either a unique ID or an error if the clock moves backward.

 Unlike NextID, NexValidID always returns a valid ID, never an error.
 If the clock moves backward, it wait until the situation goes back to normal before returning new IDs.